 305F Global Climate Change Seminar.

 An exploration of the scientific evidence for anthropogenic global climate change through analysis and discussion of primary literature.
 The course covers data interpretation, critical thinking about scientific articles, and use of scientific evidence to inform thought about the causes and consequences of climate change.
 Prerequisite: one Environmental Studies Science Foundation course.
 (Quantitative and Symbolic Reasoning.)
 (Proseminar.)
 Prerequisite, One Environmental Studies Science Foundation course.
 Maximum enrollment, 16.
-Carolyn Barrett Dash.
+TBA.

 550F,S Senior Project.